Local Heroes

 In partnership with the Australian Services Union (ASU), the Vision Super Local Heroes Awards are designed to bring much-needed recognition to the work of local government employees who go above and beyond for their community.

-A $1,000 gift card grand prize will be presented to the winner and $500 gift cards to the four runners-up to acknowledge the outstanding contribution made by these individuals or groups.
+A $1,000 gift card grand prize will be presented to the winner of each category and $500 gift cards to the four runners-up to acknowledge the outstanding contribution made by these individuals or groups.

 An effective nomination clearly explains why the nominee is deserving of the award, what sets their contribution apart from others, and describes the impact or outcome of their contribution.